We have tested the Swissvoice D28 model with very good results in most aspects. In the following lines we detail the results of these tests:

 The tasks and the alarm are quite intuitive.

-It does not have a magnifying glass as such, but if with the possibility of increasing the image size to the maximum 1600x1200 and acting as a magnifying glass as in other terminals, this could have been solved with + and - keys that allowed to increase or reduce the zoom level.
+It does not have a magnifying glass as such, but it does have the possibility of increasing the image size to a maximum of 1600×1200 and it performs the magnifying glass function as in other terminals, this could have been resolved with a few + and – keys that would allow increasing or reduce the zoom level.

 There is the possibility of including an external SD card for storage of photos or audio.